1EdTech/openbadges-specification/profiles/trustedcredential/v1p0/introduction.md

 - <dfn data-lt="RESTful API">REST API</dfn>: A style of web API (Application Programming Interface) loosely based on HTTP methods (DELETE, GET, POST, and PUT) to access resources (e.g. CLRs) via a URL.
 - <dfn data-lt="Platform">server</dfn>: In a [=REST API=], the server is the actor that responds to a DELETE, GET, or POST request.
 Also called a Platform in the [[[SEC-11]]].

+#### Conformance Statements

+As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
+Everything else in this specification is normative.

+The key words MAY, MUST, MUST NOT, OPTIONAL, RECOMMENDED, REQUIRED, SHALL, SHALL NOT, SHOULD, and SHOULD NOT in this document are to be interpreted as described in [RFC2119].

+An implementation of this specification that fails to implement a MUST/REQUIRED/SHALL requirement or fails to abide by a MUST NOT/SHALL NOT prohibition is considered nonconformant.
+SHOULD/SHOULD NOT/RECOMMENDED statements constitute a best practice.
+Ignoring a best practice does not violate conformance but a decision to disregard such guidance should be carefully considered.
+MAY/OPTIONAL statements indicate that implementers are entirely free to choose whether or not to implement the option.

+The Conformance and Certification Guide for this specification may introduce greater normative constraints than those defined here for specific service or implementation categories.

 `;